Toward Long-Term and Archivable Reproducibility: Survey of existing tools for various phases

 \subsubsection{Generic workflow specifications (CWL and WDL)}

 Due to the variety of custom workflows used in existing reproducibility solution (like those of Appendix \ref{appendix:existingsolutions}), some attempts have been made to define common workflow standards like the Common workflow language (CWL\footnote{\inlinecode{\url{https://www.commonwl.org}}}, with roots in Make, formatted in YAML or JSON) and Workflow Description Language (WDL\footnote{\inlinecode{\url{https://openwdl.org}}}, formatted in JSON).
 These are primarily specifications/standards rather than software.
+At an even higher level solutions like Canonical Workflow Frameworks for Research (CWFR) are being proposed\footnote{\inlinecode{\href{https://codata.org/wp-content/uploads/2021/01/CWFR-position-paper-v3.pdf}{https://codata.org/wp-content/uploads/2021/01/}}\\\inlinecode{\href{https://codata.org/wp-content/uploads/2021/01/CWFR-position-paper-v3.pdf}{CWFR-position-paper-v3.pdf}}}.
 With these standards, ideally, translators can be written between the various workflow systems to make them more interoperable.

 In conclusion, shell scripts and Make are very common and extensively used by users of Unix-based OSs (which are most commonly used for computations).
 They have also existed for several decades and are robust and mature.
-Many researchers that use heavy computations are also already familiar with them and have already used them already (to different levels).
+Many researchers that use heavy computations are also already familiar with them and have used them (to different levels).
 As we demonstrated above in this appendix, the list of necessary tools for the various stages of a research project (an independent environment, package managers, job organizers, analysis languages, writing formats, editors, etc) is already very large.
 Each software/tool/paradigm has its own learning curve, which is not easy for a natural or social scientist for example (who need to put their primary focus on their own scientific domain).
 Most workflow management tools and the reproducible workflow solutions that depend on them are, yet another language/paradigm that has to be mastered by researchers and thus a heavy burden.